makrai/notes/akbik18-context-str-embed-4-seq-COLING.md

 # Abstract

-* recurrent neural networks ... model language as distributions over characters
+* recurrent neural networks model language as distributions over characters
-* automatically internalize linguistic concepts such as words, sentences, subclauses and even sentiment.
+* automatically internalize linguistic concepts such as words, sentences, subclauses and even sentiment
-* In this paper, we propose to leverage the internal states ... to produce a novel type of word embedding which we refer to as contextual string embeddings
+* In this paper, we propose to leverage the internal states to produce a novel type of word embedding which we refer to as contextual string embeddings
   * trained without any explicit notion of words